Faithm365/PROJECT2/README.md

 # Project2.
-A Analysis of the user profile data with viewership data,  to generate a detailed summary of audience behaviour.
+Analysis of the user profile data with viewership data,  to generate a detailed summary of audience behaviour.

 # Introduction.
 BrightTV ‘s CEO has an objective to grow the company’s subscription base for this financial year.
 He has approached me to provide insights that would assist CVM (Customer Value